-Often times we take our identity in all sorts of meaningless things.
-We take our identity in what we have accomplished, in how we look, in who our friends are, in how we are perceived by others.
-But, truth be told, none of that matters.
-It really doesn’t.
-What matters is what God thinks and who He sees when He looks at you.
+Often times we form our identity from diverse and meaningless things: what we have accomplished, how we look, who our friends are, how we are perceived by others, etc. But, truth be told, such things matter very little in the eyes of God.
+What matters is what God thinks.
+What matters is who He sees when He looks at you.

 But fear not.
 He also sees something else.
 He sees who you are at your core and who He wants you to be.
 He looks at you and sees an image of Himself.
 He sees a reflection of His own beauty and splendor.
 He sees an imago Dei, an image of God.

-We must also see, within our soul, an image of God.
+But not only God sees us.
+We also see ourselves.
+And we must also see, within our soul, an image of God.
 We must see that God loves us so much that He sent His Son, Jesus, to come and dwell with us.
 And He not only dwells with us, He also dwells within us.

-When we can come to discover Christ living within us, we will begin to discover our true dignity and, in that discovery, begin to live as we ought.
+When we discover Christ living within us, we will begin to discover our true dignity and, in that discovery, begin to live as we ought.

-The moral life is all about discovering who we are, a discovery of Christ living within us.
+The start of the moral life is about discovering who we are, the discovery of Christ living within us.
 When we allow Christ to live within us, we begin to live the life He wants us to live.
 We begin to live a morally upright and holy life.
-And in this living, we become who we are.
-Jesus reveals who we are and we embrace that life more fully.
+In this living, we become who we already are.
+Jesus reveals who we are, and we embrace that life more fully.

 Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 Blessed are they who mourn, for they will be comforted.

 Blessed are the meek, for they will inherit the land.